AleWaweru/My-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for giving us an opportunity to learn more about Front-End Development.
-I would also like to thank my coding partner David Katende.
+I would also like to thank my coding partner David Katende and Kemboi for the support toward the completion of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>